OSCNWeb/oscn-news/_posts/2024-02-01-upcoming-oral-arguments.md

 The appellant's motion for oral argument is granted.
 The matter is set for oral argument before this Court on Thursday, March 7, 2024, at 10:00 a.m., in the courtroom of the Tulsa Divisions of the Court of Civil Appeals, 201 West 5th Street, Suite 600, Tulsa, Oklahoma.

+[121,192](https://www.oscn.net/dockets/GetCaseInformation.aspx?db=appellate&number=121192) - St. Anthony South Behavioral Health and SSM Health Care Corp.
+(OWN RISK) v.
+Monica Moreno Goodwin and The Workers' Compensation Commission

+This case is set for oral argument on Wednesday, May 15, 2024, at 10:00 a.m., in the Court Room of the Court of Civil Appeals, 1915 N. Stiles, Suite 357, Oklahoma City, Oklahoma.

 **Supreme Court Oral Argument Videos**

 [Oral Argument Videos Page](https://www.oscn.net/static/pastoralarguments.asp)